- How it Works

 With all this sorted, you can jump straight into setup and execution upon return to the lab and stay confident about the experimental success.

-How Does Antha Enable Data Reproducibility and Connectivity Between Teams?
+How Does Synthace Enable Data Reproducibility and Connectivity Between Teams?

-This ensures data traceability, reproducibility, and transferability not only between research groups in the same organization but also across different sites all over the word.
+This ensures data traceability, reproducibility, and transferability not only between research groups in the same organization but also across different sites all over the world.

-Importantly, Antha adheres to the FAIR principles of data management.
+Importantly, the Synthace platform adheres to the FAIR principles of data management.

-At Synthace, Antha enables seamless communication between our teams in Boston, USA and London, UK.
+The Synthace platform enables seamless communication between our teams in Boston, USA, and London, UK.
 The Boston team can design, iterate, and optimize experimental workflows and send them over to the London team for execution in our in-house lab.
 The London team can in turn feedback on the experimental success and any changes required to the workflow.

 Similarly, during the pandemic, most of our lab staff in London prepare experiments from home and send them over to the lab, where a few colleagues execute them.

-The resulting data is collected and stored in Antha so anyone on the team can access and work with it.
+The resulting data is collected and stored in the Synthace platform so anyone on the team can access and work with it.
 This allows us to continue developing our product and delivering value to our customers with only a few team members on site.

-By enabling scientists to prepare and verify their experiments remotely, Antha helps them utilize their away time and avoid further delays to their R&D. You can continue working on your research from home, maintaining your and your team’s productivity and efficiency.
+By enabling scientists to prepare and verify their experiments remotely, the Synthace platform helps them utilize their away time and avoid further delays to their R&D. You can continue working on your research from home, maintaining your and your team’s productivity and efficiency.

-Antha allows the teams to support each other remotely and minimizes the need for site visits.
-By breaking down physical barriers and facilitating digitization of experiments, Antha is contributing to the digital revolution and transforming R&D.
+It allows the teams to support each other remotely and minimizes the need for site visits.
+By breaking down physical barriers and facilitating the digitization of experiments, Synthace is contributing to the digital revolution and transforming R&D.